17swifts/CommunityMapping/README.md

 The server-side is the back-end of your application.
 It handles the majority of the data processing as well as other tasks such as user management, security and control.
 The server-side can also be used to integrate with third party API's.

-C#Bot uses `ASP.Net Core` for the server-side.
+The server side uses `ASP.Net Core`.
 ASP.NET is an open source web framework which is free for everyone to use.
-For more information on the architecture underpinning of C#Bot, you can read [this article](https://codebots.com/docs/c-bot-file-structure).

 There are several maintenance tasks a developer will need to use when building their applications.
 One such task is maintaining your local database, this is managed through the [dotnet entity framework CLI tool](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dotnet).
 You can run this tool in the root of your web server project (`/serverside/src`) using your command line.